Protest Deadline

 Traditional Filing of Notice of Protest

-We are happy to accept your Notice of Protest in person.
+We are happy to accept your Notice of Protest in person at FBCAD’s office.

 In many cases, your appeal can be resolved by having an informal conference with a registered FBCAD appraiser.

-If you did not include an Informal Conference Request on your Notice of Protest, click on button below to request one:
+If you did not include an Informal Conference Request on your Notice of Protest, request one below:

 *A Notice of Protest is required to have an Informal Conference.